ubicomplab/rPPG-Toolbox/README.md

     -----------------

 * [PURE](https://www.tu-ilmenau.de/universitaet/fakultaeten/fakultaet-informatik-und-automatisierung/profil/institute-und-fachgebiete/institut-fuer-technische-informatik-und-ingenieurinformatik/fachgebiet-neuroinformatik-und-kognitive-robotik/data-sets-code/pulse-rate-detection-dataset-pure)
-    * Stricker, R., Müller, S., Gross, H.-M.Non-contact Video-based Pulse Rate Measurement on a Mobile Service Robot
+    * Stricker, R., Müller, S., Gross, H.-M.Non-contact "Video-based Pulse Rate Measurement on a Mobile Service Robot"
 in: Proc.
 23st IEEE Int.
 Symposium on Robot and Human Interactive Communication (Ro-Man 2014), Edinburgh, Scotland, UK, pp. 1056 - 1062, IEEE 2014
     * In order to use this dataset in a deep model, you should organize the files as follows: